Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Experiments

-\subsection{Experiments}
+\textbf{Understanding HTS With Buffer.} Numerous studies have shown that CoT, a canonical representative of HTS, can significantly enhance logical reasoning capability \citep{wei2022chain, kojima2022large}.
+Fig. \ref{fig:VTS_vs_HTS}(b) presents a schematic diagram illustrating how the model implements this process.
+In the previously mentioned VTS scenario, the model needed to allocate new buffer $\mW^{vo(1)}$, $\mW^{vo(2)}$ for storing the intermediate result \texttt{[b]} and \texttt{[c]}, respectively.
+In contrast, with CoT, the model generates a new token to separately store the new intermediate information, effectively replacing the information \texttt{[a]} in the original buffer $\mW^{vo(1)}$, $\mW^{vo(0)}$ and $\mI$ (identity matrix, which can also be treated as a buffer).
+Thus, CoT performs multi-step reasoning tasks through buffer reuse.

+Unlike the vertical thinking strategy, which requires alignment across multiple weight matrices, the horizontal thinking strategy only requires a few layers to satisfy $\text{Ker}^{(l)}\approx \mI$.
+This significantly reduces the difficulty of model training.
+These architectural efficiencies potentially underlie the empirically observed enhancement of reasoning performance in large language models employing CoT methodologies.

+\section{Experiments}

-We utilized a 3-layer, single-head Transformer model to learn from a two-step reasoning dataset.
+This section presents the experimental validation of the buffer theory.
+To demonstrate multi-step reasoning without introducing additional complexity, we utilized a 3-layer, single-head Transformer model to learn from a 2-step reasoning dataset.
 Specific Experimental settings can be found in Appendix~\ref{appendix: settings}.
-After training, the Transformer exhibits generalization capability in in-distribution (100\% accuracy) and out-of-distribution data (over 82\% accuracy).
+After training, the Transformer exhibits generalization capability in both in-distribution and out-of-distribution data (Fig.~\ref{fig:dynamic1}).